 The departmental Ph.D. program complies with the regulations of the Graduate School.
 This is a full-time program only.
 In addition to the information contained on this website, the Graduate School Catalog should be reviewed by all prospective applicants.
 This program is aimed at Ph.D. research and training students for careers in research and teaching.

 All non-native English speakers who have not received a university-level degree from a U.S. college or university must pass the University's mandatory English Language Program by the end of their first year of study.
 Incoming students will be tested upon arrival, and may be required to participate in further English study.
 Students who do not pass by the end of their first year will not be readmitted.

 Incoming students are assigned a first year academic advisor, who may or may not become their research advisor.
 During their first year students are expected to talk with faculty and secure a research advisor by the end of the academic year.

 Teaching experience is considered to be a significant part of graduate education.
 All Ph.D. candidates are required to assist with course instruction for the equivalent of two terms.

-All students must fulfill the programming and competency requirements.
+All students must fulfill the competency requirements.